wiebe/puppet-prometheus/REFERENCE.md

 ### prometheus::run_service

-== Class prometheus::service

-This class is meant to be called from prometheus
+This class is meant to be called from prometheus.
 It ensure the service is running

 ### prometheus::server

-class to manage the actual prometheus server this is a private class that gets called from the init.pp
+class to manage the actual prometheus server.
+This class gets called from the init.pp

 #### Parameters